 You can try to offer your volunteering service to non-profit and government organizations involved in some projects.
 Once employed as a volunteer you need to apply the concepts you have learned.
 Also you can seek for a good mentor and ask questions regarding better planning and management.
 Anyway, you must be attentive and do your best to build professional relationships that pave the way for a successful career in project management.

 Becoming a certified project manager requires you to get special education.
-For example, PMI offers a wealth of opportunities for starting your career as a project manager.
-In PMI you can get a professional certification that provides you new ways for developing your career in project management.
-The organization provides 6 certification levels, including CAPM, PMP, PgMP, others.
-Go to the PMI website to learn more.
+For example, PMI offers a wealth of opportunities for starting your outstanding career.
+In PMI you can get a professional PM certification that provides you new ways for developing your career in project management.
+This organization provides more than 6 certification levels, including CAPM, PMP, PgMP, others.
+Go to the official website pmi.org to learn more and get started.

 PMI also offers professional development programs for business organizations that need to train their employees, and Knowledge Center that combines plenty of articles, online publications, virtual library and other valued information that will be helpful for you in starting your project management career.